Poetry plugin#

 Whatever tool.poe.poetry_command is set to must not already exist as a poetry command!

-Additionally if setting it to the emtpy string then care must be taken to avoid defining any poe tasks that conflict with any other built in or plugin provided poetry command.
+Additionally if setting it to the empty string then care must be taken to avoid defining any poe tasks that conflict with any other built in or plugin provided poetry command.

 Hooking into poetry commands#